-The environmental assurance system known as LEAF Marque offers independent and third-party verification in key areas of sustainable farming practise.
+The environmental assurance system known as LEAF Marque offers independent and third-party verification in key areas of sustainable farming practice.

 Growers have access to a framework that will assist them in monitoring their performance, determining their strengths and weaknesses, and establishing goals for overall farm-wide improvement as a result.

 By May of the following year, all of Asda’s fresh produce growers in the United Kingdom will have earned LEAF Marque certification, and the retailer’s global suppliers will do so by the end of 2025.